boswelja/Ephemeris/README.md

 ### Focus Modes

-A focus mode is a simple interface to heelp determine whether a particular date is considered "in focus".
+A focus mode is a simple interface to help determine whether a particular date is considered "in focus".
 Ephemeris performs no logic with this itself, but it is passed back to your day cell for you to use.
 We provide implementations out-of-the-box for weekdays, displayed month days and all days.